Do you need some money to launch your small business, tackle an existing business project or expand your marketing efforts? The Internet has no...

 Small businesses play a crucial role in our economic landscape and make up a big bulk of the market, which is why the federal government has employed an agency—the U.S. Small Business Administration (SBA)—that is dedicated to bringing capital to businesses.

 It’s a loan designed for small businesses provided by lending institutions and not the SBA itself.
-SBA loans are an attractive funding prospect because of the wealth of advantages they offer, like low interest rates, access to quick capital, longer repayment terms, flexibility and more.
+SBA loans are an attractive funding prospect because of the wealth of advantages they offer, like low-interest rates, access to quick capital, longer repayment terms, flexibility, and more.

 How it works is the lender partners with the SBA who partially guarantees (up to 85%) the loan.
-This removes some of the risk for the lender, making it much easier for small businesses to get funding.
+This removes some of the risks for the lender, making it much easier for small businesses to get funding.

 Guaranteeing the loan essentially means that the SBA is prepared to back up the loan and pay for the guaranteed portion of the loan in the case that the borrower defaults or is unable to pay it back.